rmkelley/rmkelley.github.io/final.md

 ## Bibliography

 First of all, this work would not have gotten done without the help and support of Professor Holler and Professor Lyford.
+Additionally, many of the functions and experiences that I drew from were founded in my class notes from my data science course.
+I used them as a springboard for the ?help function and made use of RStudio's extensive internal documentation.

 There is a [cheetsheet](ggplot2-cheatsheet-2.1.pdf) published by RStudio that was instrumental to making this project work.